Aider-AI/aider/examples/semantic-search-replace.md

 # Semantic search & replace code with aider and gpt-4

-> The user asks aider to modify a series of function calls.
+> In this chat transcript, the user asks aider to modify a series of function calls.
 >
 > Notice that it isn't replacing exact strings.
 > Aider deals with various formatting and semantic differences in the calls that it is updating.